 Now that the space has been cleared and I can see what's what, the list of repairs includes:

-- one exterior verandah light does not work and has been disconnected at a junction box in the roof space.
-This light will be rewired and an internal switch installed/replaced.
+one exterior verandah light does not work and has been disconnected at a junction box in the roof space.
+This light will be rewired at some point.

-- the pull cord light switch in bedroom two will be moved so that it doesn't get caught by the door.
-The new position will have it hanging above the door end of the fireplace mantle, about 300mm from where it is now.
+the pull cord light switch in bedroom two has been moved so that the cord doesn't get caught by the door.
+The new position is above the door end of the fireplace mantle, about 300mm from where it is now.

 There is a similar bulge in the bedroom one ceiling from the same cause, i.e. a joist that has a bow it.
 Likewise, attempting to straighten it risks greater damage and it is not clear that it occurred after plastering but this view may change once the original ceiling can be seen from the underside.

 There is no reason to think these deformaties or their effects will worsen so the repairs will focus on reinforcing the connection between the lath and plaster from above and then patching the hairline cracks from below.
 One obvious area is around the vent where the keys are nearly all broken off.
 Over bedroom two there is already a copper wire tie around the joist to support the weight of the ceiling rose and pendant light below.